 7. Learn to surf or SUP

 Port Stephens is blessed with some of the best surf breaks in the country.
 But if it’s your first time surfing or SUPing around the area you should sign up for a few sessions with Port Stephen Surf School instructors who will take you to places a little more off the radar.
 It’s how they roll.
-Whether you want to hone your technique, or learn to stand up on a board for the first time, the bronzed instructors will find discreet, uncrowded breaks where you can hang ten to your heart’s content.
+Whether you want to hone your technique or learn to stand up on a board for the first time, the bronzed instructors will find discreet, uncrowded breaks where you can hang ten to your heart’s content.

 8. Destination dining

 What a weekend in Port Stephens will tell you is that you need to book a return visit to make time for some of the best restaurants with rooms in NSW.
-The waterways that curl around Port Stephens are what defines the seaside village.
+The waterways that curl around Port Stephens are what define the seaside village.
 So of course, snapping a selfie over a seafood platter while overlooking the water at Rick Stein at Bannisters, or the Wild Herring at The Anchorage, Port Stephens are the best kinds of souvenirs.

 9. Tour Tin City on a 4WD safari